1. Can I obtain my residency through employment, if my boss wants to sponsor me?

 6. If I have an employment residency application pending, can I change employer and continue with my pending application, if the new employer is willing to sponsor me?

 7. How can I declare taxes if I am getting paid in cash?
-(See answer to question 3).

 8. For an employment-based residency petition, what is the priority date that must be current for me to adjust status?
 Is it the one for my labor certification, or is it the one for the Form I-140?

-9. What is labor certification?
+9. What is a labor certification?

 10. What is a prevailing wage?